agaveplatform/agave-documentation/source/includes/archive/beginners-guides/_user-discovery.md

 To search for other users, make a GET request to the Profiles service with the search type and value in the URL query.

-The response to this call is a JSON array of users who email addresses match the search term `dooley` in some way.
+The response to this call is a JSON array of users who email addresses match the search term `nryan` in some way.
 <br/>
 <br/>
 <br/>